Michael Swaim: Small Beans

 In April 2019, Small Beans announced the web series, Off Hours, a spiritual successor to After Hours.
 To write Off Hours, Swaim, Epperson, and Ganser were joined by David Christopher Bell and Tom Reimann; the group of five had all been writers on After Hours.
 Swaim edited and Epperson directed each episode of Off Hours, reoccupying roles that they had respectively filled on After Hours.
 Veteran After Hours artists Anthony Clark and Starline Hodge were hired to contribute illustrations for Off Hours, as were Michael Vincent Bramley and Ben Shannon.
 Swaim is the only After Hours star to return as a main cast member in Off Hours.
 He is joined in each episode of Off Hours by a rotating series of guest stars.
 Cast members announced for Off Hours were Johnston, Stoll, Greg Burke, Maggie Mae Fish, Daniel Vincent Gordh, Teresa Lee, and Damian Washington.
 Off Hours premiered on June 3, 2019.
+It was placed on an indefinite hiatus in October 2019 when Swaim moved to San Francisco to begin a job with IGN.

+In January 2020, Small Beans premiered a video essay series on film criticism by Epperson called Small Beautiful Things.
+On October 10, 2023, Small Beans premiered a comedic film trailer recap video series hosted by Swaim, called Last Week's Trailers.

-As side-work while operating Small Beans, Swaim wrote for a 2019 installment of The Game Theorists.
-That same year, Small Beans attracted positive attention from The A.V.
-Club, which wrote that 1Upsmanship features "undeniable chemistry" between Swaim, Ganser, and their guests.
+Small Beans has attracted positive attention from several publications.
+In 2019, The A.V.
+Club, wrote that 1Upsmanship features "undeniable chemistry" between Swaim, Ganser, and their guests.
 The A.V.
 Club later named Small Beans one of the best podcasting networks of 2019, singling out Small Beans for having "the most variety on a single feed" and writing, "What’s as impressive as the amount of podcasts Small Beans pumps out is the quality it maintains: each is insightful, fun, hilarious, and a breeze to listen to."
+Two years later, Paste named 1Upsmanship one of the best gaming-themed podcasts of 2021.
+In 2022, Collider named Small Beans one of the best producers of pop-culture podcasts, praising Swaim's work for blending "silly quips and often childish humor" with "surprisingly profound introspection."
+In 2024, American Prestige, a culture podcast by The Nation, called 1Upsmanship "the best video game podcast today".